vvscode/docs/docs/video/video-for-android/video-android-push-notifications.md

-[block:callout]
-{
-  "type": "info",
-  "title": "Note",
+> **Note**
+>
-  "body": "If the message forwarded to the Sinch client happened to be *call cancel* message, the client arranges the termination of the call automatically resulting in `CallListener.onCallEnded()` event being triggered, allowing UI to handle canceling the call."
+> If the message forwarded to the Sinch client happened to be *call cancel* message, the client arranges the termination of the call automatically resulting in `CallListener.onCallEnded()` event being triggered, allowing UI to handle canceling the call.
-}
-[/block]

 ## Unregister a device

 If the user of the application logs out or performs a similar action, the push notification device token can be unregistered via `SinchClient.unregisterManagedPush()` to prevent further notifications to be sent to the device.
 Starting a client with `setSupportManagedPush(true)` will register the device again.